JianwenNN/calculator/README.md

 3. Pressing “clear” should wipe out any existing data.<br>
 4. Display "Infinity" if the user tries to divide by 0.<br>
 5. A . button allows user to put in decimals.
 Won't let user to input more than one .<br>
-6. A “backspace” button to allow user to undo if they click the wrong number. https://jianwennn.github.io/calculator/
+6. A “backspace” button to allow user to undo if they click the wrong number.<br>
+https://jianwennn.github.io/calculator/